mlava/imdb/README.md

 This extension allows you to search and import metadata for films or tv series from the IMDb.

 **New:**
+- fallback to search by IMDb id if the title search doesn't find the correct title.
+Simply choose 'None of these titles!' in the select menu, then add the IMDb id in the next popup.
+The IMDb id is in the URL:
+  - For Back to the Future, the url is: https://www.imdb.com/title/tt0088763/
+  - the IMDb id is the tt0088763 string
 - get Ratings from IMDb, Rotten Tomatoes and Metacritic if they are available.

 You will need to get an API key from [omdbapi.com](http://www.omdbapi.com/apikey.aspx) and insert it in the Roam Depot configuration panel.